hypest/ipcamAlarmPebble/README.md

-# fosAlarmPebble
+# IP Cam Alarm for Pebble
-Toggle the email alarm in your foscam ip camera.
+Toggle the email alarm of your foscam ip camera.

 This is a CloudPebble.net project.